insidious-security/torpod/README.md

 </p>

 # Torpod
+This Dockerfile sets up a secure docker container, creates a single username and is anonymously accessible from the tor network.
 To use this container you'll need to have [Docker](https://www.docker.com/) installed on your system.
 The connecting client needs to have the following packages:
 - tor
 - torify